Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 to continue data transmission without further congestion.
-Link capacity is estimated all the time and used primarily (as well as packet loss ratio and other protocol statistics) for smoothed sending rate adjustments during the transmition process.
+Link capacity is estimated all the time and used primarily (as well as packet loss ratio and other protocol statistics) for smoothed sending rate adjustments during the transmission process.

 The receiver records the inter-arrival time of each packet (time delta with the previous data packet) which is further